-Whether you're a single woman or the CFO of your family, you deserve an environment that will encourage you to embrace your financial life before an unexpected event occurs.
+Whether you're a single woman, the CFO of your family or you just want to learn more about your money, you deserve an environment that will encourage you to embrace your financial life before an unexpected event occurs.

 I have greatly enjoyed helping my female clients design a plan that will safeguard their lifestyle and pursue their goals.
 As a result I have made helping them a focus in my practice.